 Climb up to the viewpoint in the Kasbah museum

-As mentioned before the Kasbah is the original landmark which was built after it was founded in 1471 and nowadays it acts as a art gallery and museum!
+As mentioned before the Kasbah is the original landmark that was built after it was founded in 1471 and nowadays it acts as an art gallery and museum!

-There are literally no end of shops in the most unlikely corners, so make sure you leave enough time to explore!
+There is literally no end of shops in the most unlikely corners, so make sure you leave enough time to explore!

 Head to the Spanish mosque for Sunset

-Many districts in Morocco hav their own speciality with tegine, for example in Fes it’s with Lamb and prunes, but either way it’s super tasty.
+Many districts in Morocco have their own specialty with Tagine, for example in Fes it’s with Lamb and prunes, but either way it’s super tasty.